 Basque Internships are full-time, either 4 or 5 days per week, and include participation in the Museum Culture Seminar Program.

 Museum Culture Seminar Program

-The Museum Culture Seminar Program forms an integral part of the Internship Program.
-The Program includes field trips to sites such as auction houses, galleries, corporate collections, and other museums.
-Discussion with museum staff from different departments and awareness of a range of museum-related issues is facilitated.
-A field trip outside of New York City is planned for the end of the internship.
+The Museum Culture Seminar Program supplements the Internship Program by incorporating site visits to other New York arts and cultural institutions.
+Discussion with a wide array of arts and museum professionals, including Guggenheim staff, is facilitated.
+A field trip outside of New York City is planned for the end of each internship period.

 Summer: June – August

 Two interns will be placed at each cycle.